Dean was killed in the crash and his friend Wutherich was seriously injured.

 Photographer Roth first met Dean on the set of the 1956 film Giant and the pair became friends.
 Roth took some iconic pictures of Dean both on the set of that film and afterwards in Los Angeles.

+where he was raised in a Quaker background.
 His acting career took of after he graduated from high school and moved back to Los Angeles to live with his father.
 While